 This is what John meant when he wrote that Jesus Christ appeared at Christmas to destroy the works of the devil.
-Those works had been introduced by men; they could only be erased by a Man - but not just any man, only the God-Man.
+"This little Babe, so few days old, is come to rifle Satan's fold!" wrote Robert Southwell (1561-1595).
+The devil's works had been introduced by men; they could only be erased by a Man, but not just any man, only the God/Man.

 At His temptation in the wilderness Jesus bound the devil (Matt.
 4.1-11; 12.22-29).
 On the cross He put the devil to public shame and sent him scurrying (Col. 2.15).
-Out of the tomb Jesus overcame the devil's greatest weapon, the fear of death.
-Now He reigns in glory, and is putting the devil and all His enemies under His feet, until the time when He, the God-Man, shall return in power finally and completely to destroy the devil and His works.
+Out of the tomb Jesus overcame the devil's greatest weapon, the fear of death (Heb.
+2.15).
+Now He reigns in glory, and is putting the devil and all His enemies under His feet, until the time when He, the God/Man, shall return in power finally and completely to destroy the devil and His works.

 Jesus' victory over the devil means that we, in His power, may continue in that victory, resisting the devil, growing through temptation, and bringing holiness to completion in the fear of God (2 Cor.
 7.1).

-The devil still stalks about, and he can be dangerous for those who trust in their own power to defeat him.
+The devil still stalks about, and he can be dangerous for those who trust in their own power to defeat him (1 Pet.
+5.8-10).
 But as we rest in Jesus, and draw on His Word and Spirit, the victory He gained over the devil during His earthly sojourn can be ours, every day of our lives.

-This Christmas rejoice in the new beginning we have in Jesus, but rejoice as well in the victory over the devil which Jesus in His Incarnation achieved for us.
+At Christmas and every day we may rejoice in the new beginning we have in Jesus; but we rejoice as well in the victory over the devil which Jesus in His Incarnation achieved for us.